abdurrahman720/react-swipeable-button/readme.md

 - Removed transition effect as it was causing slide delay
 - Disabled animation when the button is disabled

-**v1.5.2**

-_Fixes_

-- `Minor Text Visibility fix`: Enhanced the visibility of the text when the button is unlocked especially when the text is long.

-**v1.5.1**

-_Fixes_

-- `Text Shimmer Visibility`: Enhanced the shimmer effect to handle scenarios where the `textColor` is **white** or **gray**, ensuring better visibility and contrast.

-**v1.5.0**

-_New Features_

-- `Shimmer Animation`: Introduced a shimmer effect for both the button and its text, providing a more engaging visual appearance.

-_Improvements_

-- `Long Text Visibility`: Enhanced the display logic for long text, ensuring better visibility and alignment in the button UI.

-- `Documentation Update`: Added troubleshooting tips and best practices to handle long text scenarios effectively.

-_Migration Notes_

-- The shimmer animation is applied by default.
-It can be disabled by passing `noAnimate` prop.
-- Existing button functionality remains unaffected, ensuring full backward compatibility.

 Check all the changes in the [Release Notes](https://github.com/abdurrahman720/react-swipeable-button/releases)